aburd/telescope-tabs/README.md

 ## Installation

+You will need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.

-Install with any plugin manager.
+Then install the plugin with any plugin manager.
 For example with lazy:

 ```
 require("lazy").setup {